rosshpayne/ODTM/README.md

 Each SP package is initially saved to the DOM repository.
 At runtime DOM will copy the package to each remote database instance involved in the operation.
 Note: the repository holds only the package code not any of its dependent objects.

-* a central runtime logging of your operation down to the SQL level
+* central runtime logging of your operation down to the SQL level

 DOM logs all runtime metrics for each operation across each remote instance and for each of the tasks associated with an operation down to the SQL level.
 Such metrics include the execution time for the operation, its tasks and associated SQL, status of each, the SQL text and number of parallel threads used and number of rows processed where appropriate.